Andrew Knizner Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the second-ranked team ERA among all MLB pitching staffs (3.60).
+- The Yankees have a 3.65 team ERA that ranks third among all MLB pitching staffs.

-- Yankees pitchers combine to surrender 87 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Yankees pitchers combine to give up 90 total home runs at a rate of 1.1 per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.